adam-p/markdown-here/README.md

     * No support for GFM-style tables: adam-p/markdown#13

 * Available languages for syntax highlighting (and the way they should be written in the fenced code block) can be seen on the [highlight.js demo page](http://softwaremaniacs.org/media/soft/highlight/test.html).

+* Most pre-formatting of email is maintained when rendering Markdown with *Markdown Here*.
+So you can, if you wish, add bold, font colors, links, and lists using the email editor's rich controls -- they will be kept intact after you "Markdown Toggle".
+  * This includes images.
+Gmail allows you to put images inline in your email -- you can do this before converting and the image will be retained.
+  * This is a deviation from the Markdown spec, but it's really handy.

 * Email signatures are automatically excluded from conversion.
 Specifically, anything after the semi-standard `'-- '` (note the trailing space) is left alone.
   * Note that Hotmail and Yahoo do *not* automatically add the `'-- '` to signatures, so you have to add it yourself.